adolenc/cl-neovim/README.md

  - autocmds: none (values from `vim-eval` get passed as normal arguments into lambda-list); and
  - functions: `vim-eval`.

 While these are full option names, you can also specify alternative names for them by wrapping them into a list of `(option alternative-name)`.
-Note that in order to receive these options from neovim, you will have to specify their values in `declare-opts`.
+Note that in order to receive these options from neovim, you will have to specify them in `declare-opts`.

-`declare-opts` is a declaration used to let neovim know about expected behaviour (and tell it which options you want it to pass along in the calls) of the callback.
+`declare-opts` is a declaration used to let neovim know about expected behaviour of the callback and tell it which options you want it to pass along in the calls.
 Valid options in `declare-opt` are for:
  - commands: `nargs | complete | (range | count) | bang | register | vim-eval`;
  - autocmds: `pattern | vim-eval`; and
  - functions: `range | vim-eval`.

 <!--- copied directly from python host: neovim/plugin/decorators.py#L45-L134 -->

 Note that you can specify just the name of the option in which case default values are assumed, or an `(option value)` list if you want to assign custom values for options.